Skip to content

 So speed compounds: a fast site converts more of the visitors it gets and gets more visitors in the first place.

-How we build for speed from the start
+How I build for speed from the start

-We don’t bolt performance on at the end.
+Performance isn’t something I bolt on at the end.
 It’s the foundation:

 • Static-first architecture, pages are pre-built and served instantly, not assembled on every request.